PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/hire_me.md

 - Grafana Labs is the company behind [Grafana](https://github.com/grafana/grafana), [Loki](https://github.com/grafana/loki), [Mimir](https://github.com/grafana/mimir), and [Tempo](https://github.com/grafana/tempo), the leading open-
 source software for visualizing operational data.
-- Implemented a feature that allows Grafana engineers to deploy changes from their pull requests to the hosted Grafana cloud environment in under 10 minutes instead of hours.
+- Implemented a feature that allows Grafana engineers to deploy changes from their pull requests to the hosted Grafana cloud environment in under **10 minutes instead of hours**.
-- Worked on Grafana [private data source connect](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/private-data-source-connect/) which is a way for Grafana cloud customers to establish a secure connection from their infrastructure to Grafana Cloud.
+- Worked on Grafana [private data source connect](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/private-data-source-connect/) which is a way for Grafana cloud customers to establish a **secure connection from their infrastructure to Grafana Cloud**.
 Being able to create a secure connection without accepting incoming connections is a key requirement for several enterprise customers.
 - Made major contributions to a thin routing layer responsible for routing every Grafana cloud